In the Spotlight

 Don't settle for the side dish that comes with your meal.
 Instead of fries, choose a side salad with fat-free or low-fat salad dressing or extra vegetables.
 You can also control how much fat you eat by requesting butter, sour cream, gravy, and sauces on the side.
 If you choose a sandwich, swap house dressings or creamy sauces for ketchup, mustard, horseradish, or fresh tomato slices.
 Drinking sugar-sweetened soft drinks is an easy way to rack up calories, so instead, opt for water or unsweetened ice tea.
 If you drink alcohol, limit yourself to one serving and choose options with fewer calories and carbs, such as:

 Mixed drinks made with sugar-free mixers, such as diet soda, diet tonic, club soda, or seltzer

 Add it to your food journal

-Keeping a food journal is a great way to stay aware of what you eat each day.
-Diabetic Veterans can track both their meals and vitals with My HealtheVet's Track Health feature.
+Keeping a food journal is a great way to know what you eat each day.
+Diabetic Veterans can track their meals and vitals with My HealtheVet's Track Health feature.
 Before your meal, take and enter your blood sugar level.
-Once you are done eating you can then record the foods you chose.
-This will help you, and your doctor understand your eating habits and create a diabetes meal plan that meets your lifestyle and health needs.
+Once you are done eating, you can record the foods you chose.
+This will help you and your doctor understand your eating habits and create a diabetes meal plan that meets your lifestyle and health needs.